Home Compare ROK vs WEIR.L

 Rockwell Automation vs The Weir Group: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Rockwell Automation carrying a narrow edge on growth.
-The Weir still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
+Rockwell Automation holds the cleaner structural position, with the lead spread across growth and profitability.
+The Weir still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Rockwell Automation is in better shape — its trend is intact while The Weir's trend has broken down.
 That puts structure and market broadly in agreement — Rockwell Automation's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (ROK: S&P 500, WEIR.L: STOXX 600).
+Peer scores are normalised within each company's primary universe (ROK: Russell 1000, WEIR.L: STOXX 600).

 INDUSTRY COMPARISON